AnirudhaRamesh/Learning-to-Detect-by-Learning-to-Predict/README.md

-# VLR-Project
-Detection by Learning to Predict!
+# Detection by Learning to Predict!*

 This repository contains our code used in our VLR project, Spring 2022.
 Please take a look at our accompanying report :